Wall Street adds to gains following surge in Chinese markets - NewsBreak

 Investors in the U.S. are awaiting the latest statement from the Federal Reserve this afternoon as the central bank shifts policy from maintaining ultra-low interest rates in order to try and tame persistently high inflation.
 The Fed is expected to raise its key short-term rate by 0.25 percentage points, which would mark its first rate increase since 2018.

-Bond yields held relatively stable ahead of the latest Fed statement.
+Bond yields held retalitively stable ahead of the latest Fed statement.
 The yield on the 10-year Treasury rose to 2.17% from 2.15% late Tuesday.

 The Fed is trying to slow the economy enough to tamp down the high inflation sweeping the country, but not so much as to trigger a recession.
 It is part of a larger movement by central banks around the world to pull the plug on the support they poured into the global economy after the pandemic struck.